MathewTomberlin/SLOView/scripts/README.md

 # SLO View - Deployment Scripts

-This directory contains automated deployment and setup scripts for the SLO View application.
+This directory contains automated deployment and setup scripts for the SLO View monorepo application.

 ## Scripts Overview